Vector Copy Number Analysis

 For in vivo administered viral gene therapy products, accurate quantification of the viral genome titer is crucial for dosing and potency analysis.
 To assess VCN persistence in cell therapies and in vivo administered viral gene therapies, various techniques such as qPCR, dPCR, or NGS are employed to amplify integrated viral vector sequences in genomic DNA obtained from biospecimens.
 These analyses contribute to gene therapy products’ overall safety and efficacy assessment.

-We offer short lead times and fast analyses, allowing you to optimize the purification process, provide confidence in your products before GMP analysis, help with deviation control, and ensure trust in GMP results and safe product delivery.
+We offer short lead times and fast analyses, allowing you to quickly generate critical vector copy number (VCN) data to inform dosing, potency, and safety decisions throughout drug development.
+Our services also support the optimization of purification processes, increase confidence in your products before GMP analysis, assist with deviation control, and ensure trust in GMP results and safe product delivery.

 Our well-equipped molecular analysis laboratory features automated platforms, a Laboratory Information Management System (LIMS), and high-throughput instruments for qPCR, dPCR, and Next-Generation Sequencing (NGS).
 Additionally, our facility includes a Biosafety Level 2 (BSL-2) laboratory that allows us to offer end-to-end solutions, from sample extraction to data transfer.